 Payment of Rs.
 0

 |300+54= Rs.
 354|

 * Any credit standing for IGST should be first utilized for payment of CGST and then for payment of SGST.

-This will complete the procedure on behalf of the tax payers but as you can see from the above example the Rajasthan Government gets Rs.
-9 as tax when he was not eligible to receive it.
-Because the goods finally consumes in Gujarat and GST is a consumption based tax.
-And also Gujarat and Central government should received Rs.
-27 (300*9%) as tax each while they have received only Rs.
+This will complete the procedure on behalf of the tax payers.
+But as you can see from the above example the Rajasthan Government gets Rs.
+9 as tax when it was not eligible to receive it.
+This is because the goods are finally consumed in Gujarat and GST is a consumption based tax.
+Also Gujarat and Central government should each receive Rs.
+27 (300*9%) as tax while they have received only Rs.
 22.5 each.
 Therefore following transaction takes place as defined above.

 The exporting State (Rajasthan) will transfer to the Centre the credit of SGST used in payment of IGST which is Rs.
 9. (Transaction B to C).

 The Centre will transfer to the importing State (Gujarat) the credit of IGST used in payment of SGST which is Rs.
 4.5 (Transaction C to D).